PerRosen63/matpumpa/README.md

 ## Project idea summary

-matpumpa.se.
-A fictional webshop for selling pumpkins aimed for cooking.
+matpumpa.se is a fictional webshop for selling pumpkins aimed for cooking.
+It's a school degree task and no real pumpkins are for sale.
+The main purpose of this project is to become familiar with the so called headless WordPress/WooCommerce approach where the front end is decoupled from back end and built in a javaScript framework.
+At this stage it is possible to submit (fake) orders, but only as a guest and anonymous.
+You can also list the latest orders and their details.

 ## Tech stack